International

 The scholarship

 Participants will receive a monthly scholarship of 700 euros.
 The Bundestag will also cover the costs of health, accident and personal liability insurance.
 In addition, accommodation in an apartment complex will be provided free of charge, and the costs of travel to and from Berlin covered.
-It is only possible to participate in one of the three International Parliamentary Scholarship programmes.

 The selection process